-Join us on Friday, May 6, for the eleventh annual Grosse Pointe Birding Challenge.
+Join us on Monday, May 2, for the 13th annual Grosse Pointe Birding Challenge.
 Teams from each of the five Grosse Pointes will be spreading out across their communities to count as many bird species as possible.
 The team that gets the most points at the end of the competition wins!

 The rules are pretty simple: